Our valuation tech uses live market data to estimate your car’s value accurately.

 Our valuations are a bit smart.
 They’re based on real-time data, both from our own daily sales and from industry trends.
 That means the number you get is based on precisely how cars like yours have been selling.
 Car prices are changing all the time, though, so if you get a price you like the look of, you should jump on it.
 The price your car is valued at in a few month’s time might be very different.

-Gone are the days of having to meticulously craft an online advert that painstakingly outlines every journey the car has ever made.
+- Build your car profile – gone are the days of having to meticulously craft an online advert that painstakingly outlines every journey the car has ever made.
 With Motorway, you build a car profile right from your phone.
 We’ll ask a few questions — no long-winded answers needed — and get some photos of your vehicle.
 We’ll want to see it from all angles, including the inside, so pick a good background that shows it in its best light.
 If you have a scratch, dent, or even something a bit more major that makes your car less than flawless, be sure to show us.
-Our 3,000+ car-buying dealers are experts at buying used cars, so they won’t turn their noses up at a bit of wear and tear.
+Our 5,000+ car-buying dealers are experts at buying used cars, so they won’t turn their noses up at a bit of wear and tear.

 What model of Mazda can Motorway help me sell?